shamansir/rpd/docs/sections/api.md

 });
 ```

+Usually when Node has some controller or input inside of its body, values from this controller are sent to a corresponding, existing, Inlet of this Node, so they come to `process` handler joined with other incoming data.
+But sometimes you may want to make input-connected Inlet hidden and leave it's pair visible, so user won't be surprised with new values coming to Inlets not from connected Outlets, but from nowhere.

-Sometimes it is important to know which Inlet received the value first and which received its own value later.
-For example, when Node has some input in a body, its updated value is usually sent to hidden Inlet, but also some visible Inlet in the same node is provided to the user so she'll able to use it, when she wants to override this value from another Node.
+In this case it could be important to know which Inlet received the value first and which received its own value later.
+For example, when Node has some input in a body, its updated value is usually sent to hidden Inlet, but also some visible Inlet in the same node is provided to the user, so she'll able to use it, when she wants to override this value from another Node.

 For this reason we should know, which value came first, from user or from the controller inside, so to rewrite controller value only in the first case.
 For example `util/timestamped` Channel Type wraps any incoming value with timestamp.
 Let's implement a similar functionality which will will help us to solve the problem in this case:

 ```javascript
 Rpd.channeltype('docs/number-timestamped', {